jingkunlee/Tron.Wallet/README.md

-# Tron.Wallet
+# TronWallet

 ## Get Started
 ### NuGet

-You can run the following command to install the `Tron.Wallet` in your project.
+You can run the following command to install the `TronWallet` in your project.

 ```
-PM> Install-Package Tron.Wallet
+PM> Install-Package TronWallet
 ```

 ### Configuration